amirmirs/DevOpsApr24/tutorials/k8s_pod_design.md

 The code can be found in `k8s/zero_downtime_node` (a simple Nodejs webserver).

-1. Build the image and push it to a dedicated ECR repo that you'll create.
+1. Build the image and push it to a dedicated DockerHub repo that you'll create.
 2. Deploy the app as a simple `Deployment` (with the corresponding `Service`).
 3. Generate some incoming traffic (20 requests per second) from a dedicated pod:
    ```bash